 Smaller business (up to 50 employees), including micro-businesses (up to 10 employees), are thought by government to suffer disproportionately from the burden of regulation.
 The SaMBA is intended to ensure that all new regulatory proposals are designed and implemented so as to lessen the burden.

-A SaMBA is mandatory within an impact assessment for domestic measures that regulate business and come into force after 31st March 2014 (except those that qualify for the fast track).
+A SaMBA is mandatory within an impact assessment, for domestic measures that regulate business.
 The reason for an exemption, mitigation or lack of mitigation should be clearly explained in the impact assessment to avoid a ‘red’ opinion.

 How we work with businesses, civil society organisations and other external stakeholders